Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

 To obtain convex relaxation of the assignment problem, we replace the integer constraints in \eqref{e-numerical-project-obj} with the box constraints $\tilde x_i \in [0, 1]^m$ for all $i=1, \ldots, m$.
 This corresponds to taking the convex closure of the objective function in assignment problem.
 Since the problem is convex, we proceed with a convex version of the primal recovery method.

 \paragraph{Results} Figure~\ref{fig-cvx-ap-subopt-vp} illustrates the suboptimality and relative residuals achieved with the localization method for the assignment problem.
 At iteration $15$, the $\epsilon_v=10\%$ primal recovery method finds a feasible primal point $\bar x^k$ with $4.4\%$ suboptimality of the function value.
 At iteration $71$, the $\epsilon_p=10\%$ primal recovery method finds a feasible primal point $\bar x^k$ with a function value suboptimality of $0.9\%$.
+In contrast, the primal points $x^k$, primal average points $\frac{1}{k}\sum_{j=1}^k x^j$, and the projected points $\Pi(x^k)$ are primal feasible only at the initial iteration, with suboptimalities of $130\%$, $130\%$ and $79\%$, respectively.